dichro/cameloff/README.md

 `fsck scan --blob_dir /home/camlistore/blobs/ --db_dir /home/flash/fsck.db`

 `fsck scan` can be killed and restarted freely; it will resume scanning at the point that it left off.
+The directory named by `--db_dir` will be automatically created if it doesn't exist.

 ## Missing Blobs

 To find missing blobs, first complete a full `fsck scan` as above, then run:

-`fsck missing --db_dir /home/flash/fsck.db`
+`fsck missing --blob_dir /home/camlistore/blobs/ --db_dir /home/flash/fsck.db`

 `fsck` will display the known parents of each missing blob like so:

 <pre>
 sha1-005f3fb4a771f2db8bd07263dcd1061a09cf5a96
   + sha1-776e8ed57793f04408fa9ba6a34c3af8ab6737d9 (bytes)